 Lecture Room is a popular CCTV television news and talk show.
 In 2008, the main lecturer for the show Yan Chongnian was struck by someone when he was doing a book-signing.
 Many people sympathized with the attacker because Yan was often accused of “monoplising the rights of speech.”

 In 2003, CCTV launched a 24-hour news channel.
-It reaches Chinese audiences around the world and seems mainly to have been launched as a response to the Phoenix network (See Below).
+It reaches Chinese audiences around the world and seems mainly to have been launched as a response to the Phoenix network's new channel.
 Before this channel was launched CCTV was known for its lack of coverage of real news.
 It didn’t cover the September II attack until a day after it happened.
 In 2003, both the regular news programs and the 24-hour news channel had extensive coverage of the Iraq war, often with anti-American slant.

 Changes at CCTV Network News